Optimal Online Change Detection via Random Fourier Features: Appendix

 \subsection{Additional experiments}

 In this section, we summarize additional numerical results.
 The MNIST results with the MC threshold as in the main text are in Section~\ref{sec:exp-digits4-9}.
 We include results obtained without threshold estimation in Section~\ref{sec:exp-dist-free}.
 A comparison of the distribution dependent and distribution-free bounds is in Section~\ref{sec:threshold-comparison}.
+Numerical studies on the Human Activity Sensing Consortium (HASC) and on the MarzukaBL data sets are in Section~\ref{sec:experiments-hasc} and in Section~\ref{sec:experiments-mazurkabl}, respectively.